husmaafsana/husmaafsana/README.md

 - 🔭 I'm currently exploring the world of programming and web development.
 - 🌱 I have knowledge and experience in Python programming language.
 - 💻 I'm familiar with creating web pages using HTML and CSS.
-- 🌟 Currently, I'm excitedly learning the Django framework for web development.
+- 🌟 Currently enhancing my skills in JavaScript through self-learning and online resources.

 ## About Me